 I have a 3-year bachelor’s degree.
 Can I still apply?

 The University of Washington Graduate School requires that all graduate students have the equivalent to a 4-year undergraduate degree from the United States for admission.
-In some situations, additional course work or degrees in addition to a 3-year degree may meet the requirement.
-If you have questions about your degree prior to applying, please inquire at [email protected].
+This is typically the equivalent of 8 semesters of academic coursework in a degree-seeking program.
+In some situations, additional course work, such as a master’s degree, or a postgraduate diploma held in addition to a 3-year degree may meet the requirement.

 Can I have the TOEFL or IELTS requirement waived?